Photo by romanbabakin via Canva.com

 The Future of Privatized Military Housing

-After recent events, military families are asking the question, Where do we go from here?
-If the Military Privatization Housing Initiative was created to ensure higher quality of living conditions for military families and the contractual companies are failing to do that, what happens?
+After recent events and continuing conditions, military families are asking, Where do we go from here?
+What happens if the Military Privatization Housing Initiative and Tenant Bill of Rights, created to ensure a higher quality of living conditions for military families, fall short?

-The next question is, will it stick?
-While the promise of action towards the concerns of military families is comforting and reassuring, some doubt that it’s sustainable — after all, the deterioration and neglect of military housing have already happened once (and now twice) before.
+The next question on everyone’s mind is, will it stick?
+While the promise of action toward the concerns of military families is comforting and reassuring, some doubt that it’s sustainable.
+After all, the deterioration and neglect of military housing has already happened.

 By Danielle Keech